| Visit your favourite destinations |

 Brahminy kite Haliastur indus RSNP

-White-bellied sea-eagle Haliaeetus leucogaster Sabang, SP
+White-bellied sea-eagle Haliaeetus leucogaster Sabang,

 Crested goshawk Accipiter trivirgatus SP, BT